gourmandos/Voron/RPi.md

 min_speed: 0.5
 ```

-Tmeperatures will remained displayed and the fans are controlled by temperature
+Tmeperatures will remain displayed as standard and the fans are now temperature triggered

 ## Momentary switch ON/OFF